britive/access-broker-examples/Postgres/permissions/SuperUser/README.md

    - Check if username already exists (script will recreate)
    - Ensure database name is valid

-3. **"Failed to grant privileges"**
+3. **"Failed to grant SUPERUSER privileges"**
-   - Verify service account has GRANT OPTION on target database
+   - Verify service account has SUPERUSER privileges (only SUPERUSER can grant SUPERUSER)
-   - Check database ownership or privilege delegation
+   - Check service account permissions on the database server
    - Ensure database exists and is accessible

 4. **"Failed to verify new user connection"**